Neptune-Sky/VanillaUpgrades/README.md

 - C to set thrust to 0.1%
 - Semicolon to timewarp to periapsis/apoapsis/escape*
 - F2 to hide the UI

+**New Settings:**

+- Toggle for all shake effects.
+- Toggles for explosion shake and effects.

 Mod features can be individually disabled in the config window in the game's settings menu.